-The above cleaning techniques are vital for keeping corrosion to a minimum.
+NOTE: The above cleaning techniques are vital for keeping corrosion to a minimum.
 Saltwater operations and environment are strongly linked to corrosion and must be addressed proactively.

-1.9 CORROSION
+1.14 CORROSION

+Reference the Wipaire Structural Repair Manual (SRM) for allowable corrosion/material loss limits.
 Corrosion is a reaction that destroys metal by an electrochemical action that converts metal to oxide.
 Corrosion is accelerated when in contact with dissimilar metals such as aluminum and steel, or any material that absorbs moisture like wood, rubber, or dirt.

 The primary means of detection of corrosion is visual.
 The most obvious sign is a corrosive deposit of white powder.
 Other signs are discoloration of the metal surface or bubbles and blisters under the painted surface.
 Light corrosion may be removed by light hand sanding or chromic acid.
 Moderate and severe corrosion (blistering, flaking, and pitting) may be removed by heavy sanding or grinding, and applying chromic acid.
-If significant loss of skin material thickness will result after corrosion treatment, reinforcement or replacement of the affected area may be necessarv.
+If significant loss of skin material thickness will result after corrosion treatment, reinforcement or replacement of the affected area may be necessary.